PostHog/posthog.com/contents/careers.md

 Email a thoughtful cover letter to [james@posthog.com](mailto:james@posthog.com).
 A good cover letter includes:

-* What makes you a great designer or UX person
+* What makes you a great designer or UI person
 * A few links or examples of previous design work
 * What you like/dislike about PostHog
 * How you found us